 Introduction

 But there's another account type that plays a crucial role: the taxable brokerage account.
-This post explains what these accounts are, how they differ from retirement accounts, and why they are an essential part of a diversified FIRE strategy.
+This post explains what these accounts are, how they differ from retirement accounts, and why they are an essential part of a diversified FI strategy.

 What Is a Taxable Brokerage Account?